kigster/dnsmadeeasy/README.md

 **DnsMadeEasy** allows you to fetch, create, update DNS records, as long as you know your API key and the secret.

+### Setting up Credentials

 You can find your API Key and Secret on the [Account Settings Page](https://cp.dnsmadeeasy.com/account/info) of their UI.

 Once you have the key and the secret, you have several choices:

-  1. Perhaps the most conveniently, you can store them in a small YAML file, that must be placed in a specific location within your home folder:  `~/.dnsmadeeasy/credentials.yml`.
-The file should look like this one below (NOTE: these are not real credentials, btw):

-      ```yaml
-      # file: ~/.dnsmadeeasy/credentials.yml
-      credentials:
-        api_key: 2062259f-f666b17-b1fa3b48-042ad4030
-        api_secret: 2265bc3-e31ead-95b286312e-c215b6a0
-      ```

-      With this file existing, you can query right away, by using the shortcut module `DME`, such as
+  1. You can directly instantiate a new instance of the `Client` class, by passing your API key and API secrets as arguments:

       ```ruby
-      require 'dme'
-      DME.domains.data.first.name #=> 'moo.gamespot.com'
-      ```

-  2. Or, you can directly instantiate a new instance of the `Client` class, by passing your API key and API secrets as arguments:

-      ```ruby
       require 'dnsmadeeasy'
       @client = DnsMadeEasy::Api::Client.new(api_key, api_secret)
       ```

-      The advantage of this method is that you can query multiple DnsMadeEasy accounts from the same Ruby VM.
-With other methods, only one account can be connected to.

-  3. Or, you can use the `DnsMadeEasy.configure` method to configure the key/secret pair, and then use `DnsMadeEasy` namespace to call the methods:
+  2. Or, you can use the `DnsMadeEasy.configure` method to configure the key/secret pair, and then use `DnsMadeEasy` namespace to call the methods:

      ```ruby
      require 'dnsmadeeasy'